Dr. Baty - our chaplain - helped pioneer properly taught and supervised clinical excellence in the pastoral

 described as "a ministry of depth with your own people as well as time to pursue your own interests."

-When Dr. Baty's previous benefice was being reorganised Dr. Walker had felt that the work likely to be still
+When Dr. Baty's previous benefice was being reorganised Dr. Walker had felt that the work likely to be

-Longstanton was eventually made and accepted and Dr. Baty set aside the high preferment which had been in view for him at
+at Longstanton was eventually made and accepted and Dr. Baty set aside the high preferment which had been in view for him

-around the University city of Cambridge.
+and around the University city of Cambridge.

 On retirement this side of his ministry was kept up until ill-health forced his retirement from that also.